-The year 2017 marks the 75th anniversary of the Alaska Highway construction as part of the US war effort, so look for celebrations such as community festivals and car rallies.
 Start at the beginning: Mile 0 at Dawson Creek in northeastern BC, where you can brush up on your history at the Alaska Highway House.
 From there, embark on the 2,451-kilometre (1,523-mile) drive to Fairbanks, Alaska.

 Along the way, stop at Liard River Hot Springs Provincial Park for a dip surrounded by lush boreal forest, and Muncho Lake Provincial Park for its jade waters and wildlife spotting, including stone sheep, moose, caribou, and mountain goats.
 Another reason to go: unforgettable northern lights.